I study how babies and toddlers develop emotionally in their daily relational ecosystems.

 2022 – Present

-Working with Dr. Rachel Romeo, I am leading a caregiver-toddler fNIRS hyperscanning study investigating:
+Working with Dr. Rachel Romeo, I am leading a caregiver-toddler two-brain fNIRS study investigating:

 • how caregiver-child prefrontal cortex synchrony varies in the context of proximal and distal stressors